The Other Shape

-The Other Shape (Spanish: La otra forma) is a 2022 Colombian-Brazilian adult animated science fiction film written and directed by Diego Felipe Guzmán in his directorial debut.
+The Other Shape (Spanish: La otra forma) is a 2022 adult animated science fiction film written and directed by Diego Felipe Guzmán in his directorial debut.
 It won the award for best animated feature film at the Sitges Film Festival in 2022, and the same year received a nomination for the Contrachamp award at the Annecy International Animation Film Festival and the award for best feature film at the Chilemonos International Animation Festival.
 According to the newspaper El Colombiano, the film "used the frame-by-frame technique with more than 60,480 drawings or frames to achieve [its] story".
 It was commercially released on March 30, 2023 in Colombian theaters.

 Overview

 Humanity creates a square artificial paradise right on the surface of the Moon in the near future.
 The only way to enter this strange paradise is to demonstrate that one has the mindset of a square, which implies that the inhabitants must close their minds to any kind of questioning.
 A man who is desperate to fit into this world must decide whether to become this geometric figure, or break the mold by following his own instincts.